-West Orange High School has formed a partnership with Essex County College creating a college credit initiative.
-West Orange High School has also partnered with Fairleigh Dickinson University, Rutgers University, Hudson Community College, and Rider University, to offer students the opportunity to earn college credits in approved dual enrollment courses.
+West Orange High School has established partnerships with many post-secondary institutions in order to offer dual credit opportunities to our students.
+These partnerships include Fairleigh Dickinson University, Rutgers University, Hudson Community College, Berkeley College and Rider University.
+The opportunity to earn college credits exists in approved dual enrollment courses.
 These courses are taught at West Orange High School by our staff.

-In our partnership with Rider University, students enrolled in Tomorrow's Teacher may earn 3 dual credits through by earning a B or better.
+In our partnership with Rider University, students enrolled in Tomorrow's Teacher may earn 3 dual credits by earning a B or better.
 Tuition fees apply.

-Students who are participating in the state approved Career and Technical Education (CTE) Culinary Arts Program have the opportunity to earn dual credit through a partnership with Hudson Community College.
+Students who are participating in the state approved Career and Technical Education (CTE) Culinary Arts Program have the opportunity to earn up to 9 dual credits through a partnership with Hudson Community College.
+Tuition fees apply.